 An undergraduate student is placed on Probation if either the term or cumulative GPA falls below the established minimum 2.00 grade point average standard.
 Students who are placed on Probation are required to meet with their academic advisor and complete an Academic Agreement by end-of-day Friday of the first week of the subsequent term.
-Students are formally notified of Probation in writing by letter and email by the Office of the University Registrar.
+Students are formally notified of Probation by email from the Office of the University Registrar.

 Continued on Probation